mco-gh/mco.dev/content/post/media/escape.md

 coverImage = "/img/escape.png"
 +++

 Part travelogue and part profile in courage, this short film tells the story of Aaron Ralph’s insane 2,700-kilometer bikepacking trip from the bottom to the top of the United Kingdom.
-Lurking just beneath the surface of this spectacularly filmed voyage is an inspriration tale of resilience.
+Lurking just beneath the surface of this spectacularly filmed journey is an inspiration tale of resilience.

 <!--more-->